tttmmmyyyy/fixlang/BuiltinLibraries.md

 ## `type TaskData a`
 A type to store a task and its result.
 This type should be used only by implementation of this library.

-## `type TaskPolicy`
-A type to represent how a task should be executed.
-This is a type alias of `U32` and used as bit flag: mask values are defined in namespace `TaskPolicy`.

 ## `get : Task a -> a`
 Get the result of a computation task.